Shi Kai • Borage Dry Skin Therapy Eye Cream • Treatments (Eye)

 |Would buy this product again.||71%|

 I'm so grateful to know I'm not the only one experiencing milia with this product!
-In 25 yrs of using every eye cream under the sun with virtually no problems whatsoever, I had no idea what these hard little white bumps were on my lids and under eyes.
+In 25 yrs of sampling every eye cream under the sun without every experiencing a single white bump, I had no idea what these awful white hard lumps were on my lids and under eyes.
 I have exceptionally thin under eye skin, so these kernels were especially troubling.

 Even if you're not guilty of over applying it, the mild moisture this provides is not worth it.
 Plus, the crepey under-brow area I was most concerned with hydrating has not improved one bit; in fact, it's worse.
 I will say it works decently under my Too Faced concealer, but that's the only positive thing I could note.